What is Brain Dominance?

 General personality traits, individual preferences, or learning styles don’t mean you’re left-brained or right-brained.

-The right brain is associated with imagination, holistic Thinking, intuition, the arts, rhythm, nonverbal cues, feelings, and visualization—the left brain deals with logic sequencing, linear Thinking, mathematics, and facts.
+The right brain is associated with imagination, holistic Thinking, intuition, the arts, rhythm, nonverbal cues, feelings, and visualization, while the left brain deals with logic, sequencing, linear Thinking, mathematics, and facts.

 Right-brained people are intuitive, creative thinkers, and “qualitative.”
-They like to think about the big picture, experiencing the world in descriptive or subjective terms.
+They like to think about the big picture and experience the world in descriptive or subjective terms.

 On the other hand, left-brained people are more “quantitative” and analytical.
 They pay attention to details, prefer logical reasoning, are more verbal, and are better at reading, writing, and computations.

-So, where the left brain handles mathematical equations, the right brain comes up with comparisons and rough estimates.
+So, where the left brain handles mathematical equations, the right brain makes comparisons and rough estimates.

 And while the left brain deals with language, the right brain enables you to understand context and tone.